higher-bottle/pyiBook/README.md

 > However, if it warns that ```The path is not valid.
 Please try another one.```, you have to manually input the path, please refer to [Manually input the path](#Manually-input-the-path).

-### Show the Book/PDF information in your local Apple iBook library (no output file)
+### Show the Book/PDF information in your local Apple iBook library
 The overview will show the bookname, numbers of highlights, author, and filetype of each book.
 > [!TIP]
 > If you open and upload your PDF files to Apple Books, these files will also be loaded in this library.